You’re about to learn how to shape stubble like a consummate professional, all from the comfort of your own home.

 The trimming and shaving are done.
 You’ve learned how to shape stubble and sculpt it to perfection.

-Using a thoroughly hydrating moisturizer on the face and neck after your shave will ensure the skin is taken care of.
+Use a thoroughly hydrating moisturizer on the face and neck after your shave.

 Ready Sleek founder.
 Obsessed with casual style and the minimalist approach to building a highly functional wardrobe.
 Also a fan of classic, vintage hairstyles.